timmcginley/41936/Project/index.md

 The total number of permanant desks in your building.

 #### 02: DGNB Lite Level
-DTU wants B313 to achieve a DGNB certification at minimum DGNB ‘Lite’ Gold level.
+DTU wants B308 to achieve a DGNB certification at minimum DGNB ‘Lite’ Gold level.
 Please see the seperate [DGNB Lite schema](/Tools for details, that contains a reduced set of criteria for you to achieve each week.
 We have reduced the criteria and adjusted the points so that LCA for instance gains greater importance.
-The ‘level’ will be decided by your PM:
+The ‘level’ will be decided by your PM

 #### 03: LCA / user
 It is essential that all consultants keep a close eye on the LCA for the elements and systems they are responsible for.